c-r-h/c-r-h/README.md

   - [SMB3 Offload Engine][Zambezi]<br/>
     These days I'm working on SMB2/3 integration with distributed file systems, and on SMB3 Offload.
-I think it would be cool if the low-level message handling could be moved to a SmartNIC or similar device.
+I think it would be cool if the low-level message handling could be moved to a SmartNIC or similar device.<br/>
-    - Compression
+    ◦ Compression and Encryption<br/>
-    - Encryption
-    - Multichannel and Multi-protocol
+    ◦ Multichannel and Multi-protocol<br/>
-    - Packet marshalling/unmarshalling
+    ◦ Packet marshalling/unmarshalling<br/>
-    - Shortcut read and write operations
+    ◦ Direct I/O<br/>
   - I started fiddling with [PeerDist][MS-PCCRC] a while back, but have not spent time on it in...well...years.
 I plan to get back to it.
     Eventually.
 <br clear="both"/>

 ### 🏰 My Fiefdom